ankit7540/IntensityCalbr/README.md

 Repository : [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4655294.svg)](https://doi.org/10.5281/zenodo.4655294)

-Repository containing programs implementing the combinatorial approach for obtaining wavelength dependent sensitivity from measured spectroscopic intensities when reference data is available.
-In this scheme, relative band intensities between all pairs of bands are analyzed simultaneously.
-Least squares minimization is used to determine the coefficients of a polynomial used to model the sensitivity. (this is under active developement now !)
+Repository containing programs implementing the technique for obtaining wavelength-dependent sensitivity from measured spectroscopic intensities when the corresponding reference data is available.
+In this scheme, relative band intensities between all pairs of bands are analyzed simultaneously by a comparison with the analogous reference intensities.
+Least squares minimization is used to determine the coefficients of a polynomial used to model the wavelength-dependent sensitivity.

 ## Methodology
-Observed intensities from selected bands are analysed as pairs among all such bands, to form a matrix.
-A similar matrix of intensity ratios are compared to the true ratios, and the wavelength/wavenumber dependent sensitivity curve is obtained modelled as a polynomial function.
+Observed intensities from selected bands are analyzed as pairs among all such bands, to form a matrix.
+A similar matrix of intensity ratios are compared to the true ratios, and the coefficients for the wavelength/wavenumber dependent sensitivity curve, modelled as a polynomial function, is obtained via non-linear minimization technique.

 The general scheme is given as follows.